May Thirtieth Movement: Aftermath

+By June 8, there were 26 foreign warships surrounding the settlement and the authorities were backed by military forces from France, America, England, and Japan, to handle the general strike.
+After the raids, more than 20 Chinese were arrested for tearing down the notices of the Municipal Council and multiple were sent to prison for hurling bricks and stones at police.
+According to the collections of Ch'en'pao (a daily newspaper) in Peking, more than 60 Chinese were killed and more than 70 were seriously wounded between May 30 and June 10.
+Despite this, 70 new labor unions would be established in July, all affiliated with the Shanghai General Labor Union under the control of the CCP.
+More than half of protestors came from student bodies and used as 'storm troops' for the Party's mass movement.
+In August 1925, after 3 months of the general strike and anti-British boycotts, trade organizations including the British Chamber of Commerce and the China Association, were close to making concessions to moderate Chinese nationalism.
+They eventually would state their readiness to seat a Chinese representative on the Council of Shanghai.

 The 15 "ringleaders" originally arrested on 30 May were given light or suspended sentences by Shanghai's foreign-run Mixed Court.
 Two investigations into the events of 30 May were ordered, one by Chinese authorities and one by international appointees, Justice Finley Johnson (presiding), Judge of the Court of First Instance in the Philippines (representing America), Sir Henry Gollan, Chief Justice of Hong Kong (representing Britain) and Justice Kisaburo Suga of the Hiroshima Court of Appeal (representing Japan).
 The Chinese authorities refused to participate in the international investigation, which found 2-1 that the shooting justifiable.
 Only the Justice Finley from America disagreed and recommended sweeping changes, including the retirement of the chief of the Settlement Police, Commissioner McEuen, and Inspector Everson.
 Their forced resignation in late-1925 would be the only official result of the inquiry.

 By November, with Chiang Kai-shek having finally wrested power from his rivals after Sun Yat-sen's death and with Chinese businesses wishing to return to operation (the Settlement had begun cutting electricity to Chinese mills), the strikes and protests began to fizzle out.
 In Hong Kong, however, they would not totally end until mid-1926.
 The Kuomintang's support for the movement, and its Northern Expedition of 1926–27, eventually led to reforms in the governance of the International Settlement's Shanghai Municipal Council and the beginning of the removal of the Unequal Treaties.

 The May Thirtieth events caused the transfer of the Muslim Chengda College and Imam (Ahong) Ma Songting to Beijing.
 The movement also helped boost the Kuomintang to national hegemony.